-F-B: face-base, feet-beet.
+F-B: feet-beet.
 These are great words that you can do a lot with.
-We do a lot of crafts putting or drawing things on a face and this works particularly well for Mr Potato Head.
-In terms of feet it’s a great idea to have pictures or grab one of those books that have mismatched feet and you have to match them to the right owner – or we draw really silly feet on animals.
-I always have the error card with me (base/beet) so that if my student says “I want to put the eyes on the base” – I can give them the picture card of the beet.
+We do a lot of crafts and Mr. Potato Head is always a hit.
+Grab books that have mismatched feet, and you have to match them to the right owner – or we draw really silly feet on animals.
+I always have the error card with me (beet/feet) so that if my student says “I want red beet” – I can give them the picture card of the beet.

 OTHER FUN TARGETS: fin vs bin: I have a ton of under the sea related pictures and toys.
 Plus, playdough and kinetic are always on hand!
 It’s fun to make, draw or add fins into the water while we are getting a lot of practice in.

 STOPPING OF ‘S’

 S-D: sign-dine.
 I bet every therapy room contains transportation toys that have traffic/road signs (train sets, car sets).
 You always want to be thinking of different ways to bombard the child with the core words: “look at all the signs I have.
 I have train signs, traffic signs, stop signs, give way signs.
 What sign do you want first?
 The train sign or the stop sign?”
 Think about the child following your directions and then providing directions for where to put them.
 I also like to use train/transport apps and see who can spot signs and carryover homework that they do in the car with their parents.